 - System Testing

 It is the first level of testing in Software Testing also one of the types of functional testing.
 A unit of a software system is being tested to check the performance of the system is said to be Unit Testing.
 The main function of unit testing is to test each unit or component of a software application separately.

-However it is impossible to test each and every unit of software system as there is a limitation for number of scenarios.
+However, it is impossible to test each and every unit of the software system as there is a limitation for the number of scenarios.

 It is one of the levels of testing in software testing also comes under functional testing types.
 It is quite opposite to the unit testing.
 Integration Testing is a combination of different units or modules.
 To make a group and perform testing to check the performance of a system.
 The main aim of this testing is to recognize the interface between the modules.